kaminaritukane/SVON/README.md

 # SVON
-A pure C++ implementation of Sparce Voxel Octree Navigation, based on https://github.com/midgen/uesvon.
+A pure C++ implementation of Sparce Voxel Octree Navigation

 Fixed some bugs I found in UESVON.